 - Reward four-on-the-floor engagement throughout

-- Allow the dog to jump during flirt pole play
+- Allow the dog to jump during chase play

 - Lift the lure above the dog’s head height